seek-oss/sku/.changeset/chilly-maps-care.md

 **BREAKING CHANGE**:

 The jest preset is now accessible via a relative path rather than pointing to a module.
-This may affect users that require a jest config for debugging tests in their CLI.
+This may affect users that require a jest config for debugging tests in their IDE.
 See the [testing documentation] for more information.

 **MIGRATION GUIDE**: